LaurentRDC/scikit-ued/docs/source/installation.rst

 Installation on Windows
 -----------------------

 Some of scikit-ued's dependencies require compilation.

-If you are experiencing problems installing scikit-ued on Windows, here are some potential solutions:
+If you are experiencing problems installing scikit-ued on Windows, you should consider installing scikit-ued from the conda package manager.
+If you are unable to do this, here are some options:

     * Install a C/C++ compiler.
 The easiest way to do so is to install the `Visual Studio Build Tools <https://www.visualstudio.com/downloads/?q=build+tools>`_.
 More information is available on the `Python Wiki <https://wiki.python.org/moin/WindowsCompilers>`_.
 Don't forget to upgrade setuptools to the latest version as well to avoid common problems::